MATRIX

 Examples

-The MATRIX statement supports quite a lot of the more common matrix capabilities.
-More capabilities will be added over time.
+Gekko supports quite a lot of the more common matrix capabilities.
+More capabilities may be added over time.
 Regarding matrix functions, please consult the Gekko functions page, under the 'Matrix functions' section (for instance determinant, inverse, transpose, diagonal, summation, etc.).
 These functions are also shown at the end of this help page.

-The commas separate the row items, and the ';' separates columns.
-The MATRIX keyword may be omitted, since the right-hand side is guaranteed to be a matrix defintion.
+The commas , separate the row items, and the ; separates columns.
 To construct matrices, you may use values or other matrices instead of the fixed numbers shown here.
-In general, matrices are referred to by means of the '#' indicator, just like lists.
 Use PRT to print out a matrix:

 prt #m;